-Compared to BC, affordability in the CVRD is somewhat better for owners (14% in 2006 and 16% in 2016) and somewhat worse for renters (38% in 2006 and 2016 and 42% in 2011 during the recession), to produce a slightly more favourable overall share of 19% in 2016.
+Compared to BC, affordability in the CVRD is somewhat better for owners (14% in 2006 and 16% in 2016) and somewhat worse for renters (38% in 2006 and 2016 and 42% in 2011 during the recession), to produce a slightly more favourable overall share of 19% of households across tenures experiencing affordability challenges.

-Electoral area E is very similar compared to the CVRD, with 14% of owners experiencing affordability challenges compared to 36% of owners.
-Over double the share of renters experience affordability challenges compared to owners.
-Across both tenure groups, 18% of households fall below the affordability standard.
+Electoral area F is worse for both renters and owners compared to the CVRD, with 19% of owners in the CVRD experiencing affordability challenges compared to 44% of owners in electoral area F. This amounts to an overall share of 25% of households experiencing affordability challenges in electoral area F. Over double the share of renters experience affordability challenges compared to owners, and there has been no significant improvement for either group from 2006-2016.
+In the region, only Duncan has more households below the affordability standard than electoral area F.